Amplitude analysis of $B^+ \to \psi(2S) K^+ \pi^+ \pi^-$ decays: Amplitude fit

 \subsection{Baseline model results}

-The \textit{baseline} model consists of 53 amplitudes, has 98 free parameters and achieves a $\chi^{2}/\nu$ ($\chi^{2}/N_{\text{bins}}$) value of $1.21$ $(1.10)$, before accounting for systematic uncertainties.
+The \textit{baseline} model consists of 53 amplitudes, has 98 free parameters and achieves a $\chi^{2}/\nu$ ($\chi^{2}/N_{\text{bins}}$) value of $1.21$ $(1.10)$.
+From pseudoexperiments, we estimate that this corresponds to a p-value of 0.002 ($3.1\sigma$) before accounting for systematic uncertainties.
 Figure~\ref{fig:fitBest} displays the fit projections.
 The fit fractions are given in Tables~\ref{tab:fitBest} and~\ref{tab:fitBest2}.
 Fit results for the amplitude coefficients and interference fractions can be found in Appendix~\ref{a:models}.
 Six $K^{\prime+} \to K^+\pip\pim$ resonances are included that decay via $K^*(892)^0 \pi^+$, $K^+\rho(770)^0$ or S-wave intermediate states.
 The largest conventional hadron contribution comes from the $K_1(1270)^+$ resonance produced in S-, P- and D-wave $B^+$ decays.
 The extracted branching fractions of the $K_1(1270)^+$ resonant substructure agrees well with other measurements as detailed in Appendix~\ref{a:k1Results}.
 The first subleading component arises from $K^*(1680)^+$ decays.
 The $K_1(1270)^+$ and $K^*(1680)^+$ are the only two resonances included in the $\signal$ analysis by Belle~\cite{BELLE}.
 In addition, we observe $K_1(1400)^+,K^*(1410)^+,K_2^*(1430)^+$ and $K(1460)^+$ decays.
 No other established strange resonances exist within the kinematic limit of the decay.

 The \textit{baseline} model includes only one conventional charmonium resonance, $\psi(4360)$, with a subpercent fit fraction.
 Two other charmonium resonances included in the \textit{no-exotics} model, $\psi(4415)$ and $\psi(4660)$, are no longer significant after considering exotic contributions.
 The masses and widths of the conventional hadrons are fixed to external measurements.
 Floating these parameters does not significantly improve the fit quality for any resonance ($\Delta \chi^{2}/\nu < 0.01$).
 In total, four $\Xz\to\psitwos \pip \pim$, three $\Zpm \to \psitwos \pi^\pm$, one $\Zsp \to \psitwos K^+$ and three $\Xsz \to \psitwos K^+ \pi^-$ components are part of the \textit{baseline} model.
 Exotic resonance parameters are floated in the fit except for those of the $\ZVone^+$ and $\ZsAone$ states.
 The $\ZVone^+$ state has a small fit fraction with mass and width well-constrained from external measurements~\cite{PDG2022}.
 Since the pole mass of the $\ZsAone$ state lies outside of the phase-space boundaries, the fit is not sensitive to its mass and width values.
 Exotic cascade decays of the type $\Xz \to \Zpm \pi^\mp$ are assumed to be charge symmetric, \ie the magnitudes of the amplitude coefficients are equal for $\Xz \to \Zp \pi^-$ and $\Xz \to \Zm \pi^+$ decays.
 For the relative phase, we test $0$ and $\pi$ for each $\Xz$ resonance separately and select the one that gives the larger likelihood value.
 Table~\ref{tab:resoParams} lists the measured masses and widths, quantum numbers and significance of all exotic states.